The dual volume of quasi-Fuchsian manifolds and the Weil-Petersson distance: Introduction

 with $C \approx 7.3459$. \end{theoremx}

 The dual volume and the hyperbolic volume of the convex core differ by the term $ \frac{1}{2} L_\mu(m)$, which is bounded by $6 \pi \abs{\chi(\Sigma)}$ (see \cite{bridgeman_brock_bromberg2017}).
-Moreover, the structures $c^\pm(M)$ and $m^\pm(M)$ are at bounded Weil-\hsk Petersson distance from each other, by the works of \citet{linch1974a_comparison} and \citet{sullivan1981travaux} (see also Epstein and Marden \cite[Part~II]{canary_epstein_green2006}).
-Therefore, Theorem \ref{thm:bound_dual_volume_WP} can be used to give an alternative proof of Brock's upper bound in \eqref{eq:brock_bounds} and to exhibit \emph{explicit constants} satisfying the inequality, with a fairly simple argument.
+By the work of \citet{sullivan1981travaux} (see also Epstein-Marden \cite{epstein2006fundamentals} and Bridgeman-Canary-Yarmola \cite{yarmola2016improved}), the Teichm\"uller distance between the conformal structures at infinity $c^\pm(M)$ and the hyperbolic structures $m^\pm(M)$ is bounded from above by an explicit universal constant.
+Since the Weil-Petersson distance is controlled from above by $\sqrt{2 \pi \abs{\chi(\Sigma)}}$ times the Teichm\"uller distance (see \citet{linch1974a_comparison}), the combination of Theorem \ref{thm:bound_dual_volume_WP} with the above mentioned results provides an alternative proof of Brock's upper bound in \eqref{eq:brock_bounds} and it produces explicit additive and multiplicative constants, with a fairly simple argument.

-A similar strategy has been developed by \citet{schlenker2013renormalized} using the notion of \emph{renormalized volume}, first introduced in \cite{krasnov2008renormalized}.
-The key ingredients in the work \cite{schlenker2013renormalized} are the variation formula of the renormalized volume $\RVol(M)$ and the Nehari's bound of the norm of the Schwarzian derivative of the complex projective structures at infinity of $\partial_\infty M$.
-In particular, the author showed that, for every quasi-Fuchsian manifold $M$, we have:
+A similar strategy has been developed by \citet{schlenker2013renormalized} to study the behavior of the \emph{renormalized volume} of quasi-\hsk Fuchsian manifolds.
+The notion of renormalized volume has been initially introduced by \citet{witten1998antidesitter} and independently by \citet{gubser1998gaugetheory} in the context of conformally compact Einstein manifolds, motivated by the AdS/CFT correspondence of string theory proposed by \citet{maldacena1998thelarge}.
+Later \citet{krasnov2008renormalized} defined such quantity for convex co-\hsk compact hyperbolic $3$-\hsk manifolds, emphasizing its relations with the geometry of the Teichm\"uller space (compare also with the work of \citet{zongraf1987ontheuniformization}).
+The key ingredients in the work of \citet{schlenker2013renormalized} are the variation formula of the renormalized volume $\RVol(M)$ and the Nehari's bound of the norm of the Schwarzian derivative of the complex projective structures at infinity of $\partial_\infty M$.
+In particular, the author showed that, for every quasi-Fuchsian manifold $M$

 We remark that the multiplicative constant $C$ appearing in our statement is larger than the one obtained using the renormalized volume, $3 \sqrt{\pi} \approx 5.3174 < 7.3459 \approx C$.
 Therefore, the inequality \eqref{eq:bound_renorm_WP} is more efficient in terms of coarse estimates.